Handheld XRF Analyzers: Comparing the Top Models for 2026

 Warranty and Support

 Most manufacturers offer between one and three years of warranty coverage.
 A longer term gives you more protection for a major equipment investment.
 Ongoing support is even more crucial, especially if you don’t plan to upgrade your equipment regularly.
-Make sure the manufacturer you choose is committed to supporting older analyzer models with firmware and software updates as needed.
+Make sure the manufacturer you choose is committed to providing firmware and software updates for older analyzer models as needed.

 1. Bruker S1 Titan 600